3-9: That Old Blue Sky

 Ragged cloth with plates to protect the sword arm.
 It's pretty dire protection, but the wide open mid-section creates an opening that leads to more predictable enemy attacks.
 It's lightweight and the arm plates on your forward side allow you to adopt some extra skillful combat tactics.

-Assassin's rags are kind of an all-in armour in that they give great boosts to thief and all sorts of offense skills but they're absolutely horrendous on defense.
-They barely cover the chest at all and lump a melee defense penalty on top of that.
+Assassin's rags kinda pigeonhole the wearer: They give great boosts to all sorts of thief and attack skills but they're absolutely horrendous on defense.
+While their actual damage resistance numbers are on par with other light armour, they only have a 25% chance of protecting the chest—the most commonly hit body part—against any given blow.
+On top of that, they impose a penalty to melee defense.
 What if, however, Shryke didn't need melee defense?
 Melee defense is specifically for defending with a weapon but you don't have to use a weapon in Kenshi.
 Instead, Shryke will train as a martial artist, coincidentally another skill assassin's rags buffs.

 We'll talk more about martial arts later when Shryke starts building some skill at it but I'm excited.
-Martial artists have a pretty rough start—bringing your fists to a swordfight produces pretty embarrassing results if you're not actually good with your fists yet, as one might imagine—but they become pretty ridiculous at higher skill levels.
-If all goes well, late-game Shryke will be an absolute force to be reckoned with.
+Martial artists have a pretty rough start—bringing your fists to a swordfight produces pretty embarrassing results if you're not actually good with your fists, as one might imagine—but they deal ridiculous damage at higher skill levels.
+It may or may not be a good idea to have martial arts and crossbows compete for training time but we'll see where Shryke goes with it.
+I believe in her.

 While the gang mines and trains, waves of fogmen crash upon the city gates a few times per day.
-The gang mostly gets to ignore them—though they are outside the gate, they're in stealth mode while they mine, something that doesn't inhibit them at all.
+The gang mostly gets to ignore them—though their iron node is outside the gate, they're in stealth mode while they mine.
+Surprisingly, sneaking and mining don't seem to inhibit each other at all.
 The fogmen run past them to attack the gate guards, who handle them with ease.

 Unfortunately, not everything goes well for Mongrel's inhabitants.
-Near the end of the second day of the gang's stay, Beep, Shryke, and Outlaw Hana run by the city's second gate as they train, where they spy the aftermath of a fogman attack.
+Near the end of the second day, Beep, Shryke, and Outlaw Hana run by the city's second gate as they train, where they spy the aftermath of a fogman attack.
 It all seems typical for Mongrel at first until they notice a human among the bodies, all dressed in black.

 It looks like he caught a turret bolt through the head while helping the guards fend off fogmen.
 This is why I'm so adamant about not giving people high-powered crossbows until they work on their Precision Shooting skill—one unlucky friendly fire incident and this man, the Shinobi Thieves trader, is stone cold dead.